What is Diffusion in Mass Transfer? | Types of Diffusion of Mass Transfer

 Molecular diffusion

-When diffusion results from the random movement motion of the molecules are called molecular diffusion.
+When diffusion results from the random movement motion of the molecules is called molecular diffusion.

 Defination of Diffusion | What is diffusion in mass transfer?